scadaperspective/LogBookKonniMac/README.md

 Compiling
 =========

-This plugin builds out of the OpenCPN source tree.
+This plugin builds out of the OpenCPN source tree (i.e. stand alone).
 You do not need to build the entire of OpenCPN or even clone it from git just to build this plugin.

 If you need instructions as to how to build OpenCPN then see the developers manual at http://opencpn.org/ocpn/developers_manual